aszkid/milsim/SCHEMA.md

 ### SceneGraph

 A simple scene graph implementation; directed tree holding *spatial* information about objects in a scene.
-Every `SceneManager` holds some of them.
+Every `Scene` holds some of them.
 The important thing is to notice that *there is no single array of ~things~* in the engine: the `SceneGraph` provides a *hirearchical spatial representation* of scene 'objects' (might be cameras, lights, people, bridges...), while other structures hold *renderable representations* of them.
 It is the combination of them that is powerful.

 This separation of concerns is useful, because it allows us to efficiently traverse a scene spatially, and batch geometry to execute few OpenGL calls.